ArchGryphon9362/teslabtapi/docs/more/closures.md

 Just like any other message, this is put inside a `UnsignedMessage` message, signed, and sent off to the vehicle

-Here's an example of a message used to open the passenger door (only unlatches on non-Model X vehicles), and close the trunk (only on vehicles with powered liftgate) at the same time:
+Here's an example of a message used to open the passenger door (opens completely on Model X vehicles, unlatches on non Model X vehicles), and close the trunk (only on vehicles with powered liftgate) at the same time:

 ```proto
 UnsignedMessage {